armadaproject/armada/docs/scheduler.md

 Armada consists of the Armada server and one or more Kubernetes worker clusters.
 Each worker cluster consists of a large number of nodes responsible for executing tasks and is managed by a process referred to as the Armada executor.
 Jobs are submitted to the Armada server, where they are queued until being handed off to an executor, which assigns them to nodes.

 Armada uses a two-stage scheduling approach, consisting of a top-level scheduler (which is part of the server), and a set of per-cluster schedulers- one per executor.
 The top-level scheduler is responsible for assigning jobs to executors and the per-cluster schedulers are responsible for assigning those jobs to nodes.
 This two-stage approach allows the scheduler to manage very large numbers of nodes.
 We refer to the top-level scheduler simply as "the scheduler".
+The job of the scheduler is to decide in what order to assigns jobs to worker clusters.

+### Jobs

-Each job is a member of exactly one job queue (e.g., corresponding to a particular user) and has a priority associated with it, i.e., each job has associated with it a tuple `(queue, priority)`.
-The job of the scheduler is to decide in what order to schedule jobs to worker clusters.
+Each Armada job consists of a bag of Kubernetes object (e.g., pods, services, and ingresses) with a shared life cycle; all objects are created at the start of the job and are destroyed when the job has finished.
+Each job is a member of a queue (e.g., corresponding to a particular user) and a job set (a per-queue logical grouping of jobs that can be managed as a unit), and has a priority associated with it, i.e., each job has associated with it a tuple `(queue, jobSet, priority)`.
+Each job is assigned to a cluster as a unit, i.e., all resources that make up a job are created within the same cluster.

+Armada jobs are created by submitting a job specification to the Armada server, either via client libraries or via the `armadactl` command-line-utility.
+In this way, users can submit jobs to Armada directly.
+However, users may also submit workflows to higher-level schedulers, such as [Apache AirFlow](https://airflow.apache.org/), which in turn submit jobs to Armada.

+### Distributed jobs

+Distributed jobs are represented as [PodGroups](https://github.com/kubernetes-sigs/scheduler-plugins/blob/master/kep/42-podgroup-coscheduling/README.md), i.e., groups of cooperating pods, and the pods that make up a `PodGroup` are scheduled jointly using a gang-scheduling algorithm.
+Similar to to [kube-batch](https://github.com/kubernetes-sigs/kube-batch) and [Volcano](https://volcano.sh/en/docs/podgroup/), the gang-scheduling algorithm is implemented as a [custom Kubernetes scheduler](https://kubernetes.io/docs/tasks/extend-kubernetes/configure-multiple-schedulers/).

+### Elasticity and dynamic resource creation

+Armada supports workflows that require a dynamically changing amount of resources (e.g., [Apache Spark](https://spark.apache.org/) clusters and AirFlow jobs) using the following two approaches:

+- The workflow is submitted to a higher-level scheduler (e.g., Apache AirFlow) that dynamically submits jobs to Armada, monitors their status, and makes decisions on which jobs to submit next.
+- An "operator" job is submitted to Armada (e.g., corresponding to a Spark cluster manager) that has the power to request resources from Armada (e.g., to run additional pods) by submitting further Armada jobs.
+The operator job may do so either via the Armada job submission API or via a special set of Kubernets API endpoints that translate resource creation commands into Armada job submissions.

+In this way, Armada is in control of all resource creation and can manage cluster resources effectively.

 ## Scheduler architecture